-- Pools of water can be found in spots or all over the lawn after irrigation or rainfall.
+- Water collects in spots or all over the lawn after irrigation or rainfall.

-- Water retention is low and it seems like most of the water is just running straight off when you try to water the lawn.
+- Water retention is low and it appears that most of the water is running straight off your lawn when you try to water it.

-- There are many worn areas in your lawn, maybe where there is high foot traffic.
+- There are many worn areas in your lawn, possibly from high foot traffic.

 - Your lawn has a lot of thatch built up.

-No reason: aerating once annually even if you have none of these problems is seeing as air is just as vital for the soil and your lawn’s root *system as it is for you and me!
+- No reason.
+Aerating once annually, even if you have none of these problems, is just as vital for the soil and your lawn’s root system as air is for you and me!

-Proper coring also leaves the plugs on the lawn (little goose turd looking things) which is important.
-Some people might find the soil cores of mechanical core aeration unattractive, but they do serve a purpose.
-Sure, you could rake them up and off the lawn, but they'll break down soon enough on their own and they act as a nice topdressing whether you are planning to seed or not.
-Hopefully, there are some microbes in that core which will work their way back into the ground, decomposing thatch as they go.
+Proper coring also leaves the plugs on the lawn, which is important.
+Some people might find the soil cores of mechanical Core Aeration unattractive, but they do serve a purpose.
+Sure, you could rake them up and off the lawn, but they'll break down soon enough on their own and they act as a nice topdressing, whether you are planning to seed or not.
+Hopefully, there are some microbes in that core, which will work their way back into the ground, decomposing thatch as they go.